 - Explore funding for the development of deeper harbour management projects, including mooring management, visitor education, eco-tourism and community engagement

-Initiated in fall 2019, the first phase of Project Healthy Harbour focused on updating the 2013 Gibsons eelgrass survey.
+Initiated in fall 2019, the first phase of Project Healthy Harbour focused on updating the 2013 Gibsons eelgrass survey in order to support ongoing eelgrass restoration work.
 Work included general site assessment, delineating the eelgrass beds, assessing biophysical conditions, quantifying plant density and characteristics, documenting mooring buoys and marine debris, and cataloging observed marine species.

 The information gathered enabled the team to establish a baseline to support decision-making and evaluate future results, create educational videos, and quantify data to support grant applications and restoration work.

-Project objectives are categorized into three parts: Evidence Gathering, Policy Recommendation and Education & Monitoring.
-Details on the progress made against each are provided below.
+Project objectives for Phase 2 are divided into three parts: Evidence Gathering, Policy Recommendation and Education & Monitoring.
+Details on the progress made against each goal are provided below.

 Work to complete biophysical surveys of eelgrass beds in the Armours Beach and Breakwater areas has been ongoing.
 Work is also underway to map any anthropogenic debris which is causing fragmentation of eelgrass beds.

-The NSMEC continues to work with the Town and SeaChange Marine Conservation Society to evaluate evidence to provide boundary areas for implementation of voluntary no-anchor zones.
+The NSMEC is working with the Town and SeaChange Marine Conservation Society to evaluate evidence to provide boundary areas for implementation of voluntary no-anchor zones.